SubhadipJana1409/metagenomics-arg/README.md

 Visual plots in results/figures/

+📖 How to Cite
 If you use this pipeline in your work, please cite:
 Subhadip Jana (2025).
 Metagenomic Profiling of Antibiotic Resistance Genes.
 GitHub Repository: https://github.com/SubhadipJana1409/metagenomics-arg